Causal inference with misspecified exposure mappings: separating definitions and assumptions

 \section{Introduction}

 Experimenters use exposure mappings to investigate complex causal effects involving interference between units.
 An exposure mapping is a terse representation of the nominal treatments assigned to the units under study.
-The representation facilitates both definition and estimation of causally relevant exposure effects, presuming that the exposures are correctly specified.
-The exposures are correctly specified when they capture all causal information pertaining to the treatments.
-Recognizing that it is often difficult to construct correctly specified exposures, this paper considers estimation of exposure effects when the exposures are misspecified.
+The representation facilitates both definition and estimation of causally relevant exposure effects, provided that the exposures are correctly specified.
+The exposures are correctly specified when they capture all causal information pertaining to the nominal treatments.
+Recognizing that it is difficult to construct correctly specified exposures, this paper considers estimation of exposure effects when the exposures are misspecified.

 The central insight is that exposure mappings conventionally fill two roles.
 The first role is to capture aspects of the nominal treatments deemed relevant or interesting for the question at hand.
 To serve this purpose, exposure mappings do not need to be correctly specified; they can successfully capture relevant aspects of the causality operating in a certain context, including aspects of the interference, without necessarily capture all causal information.
 The second role is to encode assumptions about the causal structure in the experiment.
 It is convenient when an exposure mapping fills both roles simultaneously, as this allows experimenters to use standard causal inference techniques also in the presence of interference.
 However, this can typically only be achieved by making untenable assumptions.
 The current paper suggests that experimenters should focus primarily on the first role, making the exposures as relevant and interpretable as possible.
 However, doing so would mean that standard techniques and results no longer apply because the exposures would become misspecified.